Apply

 Education

-Associate Professor Daphne Berry teaches management, social enterprise, and international business courses.
-Since 2015, she has led student trips to Spain, where established business models such as worker cooperatives feature broad-based worker ownership and participation in decision making.
+Associate Professor Daphne Berry teaches management and leadership, social enterprise, social responsibility, and international business courses.
+Since 2016, she has led student trips to Spain, where her classes learn firsthand about established business models such as worker cooperatives that feature broad-based worker ownership and participation in decision making.